INCATools/dead_simple_owl_design_patterns/spec/README.md

 ### Under development:

-TODO: split full schema into core + OBO using JSON schema imports.
+TODO: move from JSON to YAML to drive imports.

 * DOSDP\_schema\_core.yaml  specifies the basic schema.
 It is intended to be sufficiently expressive for the specification of arbitrary OWL.
 It includes a flexbile system for specifying variables ranging over OWL entites and data types.
 It also includes convenience fields for use in patterns that don't have multiple logical axioms of the same type.
+STATUS:  UNDER DEVELOPMENT

 * DOSDP\_OBO_fields.(yaml) extends (via import) the core schema, specifyng a